UK to extend Northern Ireland's Brexit grace periods | Business

 London has since said the arrangement is not working and wants it changed, while the EU rejects renegotiating the treaty.
 "To provide space for potential further discussions (with the EU), and to give certainty and stability to businesses while any such discussions proceed, the government will continue to operate the protocol on the current basis," Frost said in a written ministerial statement.

 "This includes the grace periods and easements currently in force," he said.
+The European Union took note of Britain's plans, but said it was not pursuing further legal steps against London.

-Officials in London and Brussels are trying to prevent the dispute from escalating into a full-blown trade war.
+"At present, the Commission is not moving to the next stage of the infringement procedure launched in March 2021, and is not opening any new infringements for now," the bloc's executive said in a statement.
+Officials in London and Brussels have been trying to prevent the dispute from escalating into a full-blown trade war.

 The European Commission agreed in July to freeze legal action against Britain for making changes to the protocol that Brussels says breach the Brexit treaty.
 London has now indicated it would prolong grace periods, suspending new checks on cross-channel trade due to kick in within weeks.